Citizens Bank (South Bend, Indiana)

-Citizens Bank is a historic bank building located at South Bend, St. Joseph County, Indiana.
+Citizens Bank is a historic bank building located at South Bend, Indiana.
 It was built in 1913, and is a six-story, three-bay, Commercial style brick building with a terra cotta front facade.
 A rear addition was constructed in 1923.
 At the central entrance bay is a front portico supported by Ionic order columns.

 It was listed on the National Register of Historic Places in 1985.